lizrice/katacoda-scenarios/kubernetes/step7.md

           path: /var/lib/pg/data
 </pre>

+* You can use a pre-existing container image for Postgres
+* This file refers to a configMap - this is coming up next
-This deployment uses a `hostPath` volume, which means the containers in this deployment can access a directory on the host node.
+* This deployment uses a `hostPath` volume, which means the containers in this deployment can access a directory on the host node.
 This will work for our demonstration purposes today, because we only have one node.
 In a production deployment you would have your containers use [other types of storage](https://kubernetes.io/docs/concepts/storage/volumes/)

-The deployment also refers to a ConfigMap, which is a way of passing environment variables into a container.
+The deployment refers to a ConfigMap, which is a way of passing environment variables into a container.
+Let's define that next.

-`touch pg-cfg.yaml`{{execute}}

 <pre class="file" data-filename="pg-cfg.yaml" data-target="replace">
 apiVersion: v1